pradipk1/backend/Day01 (Node-JS Basics)/README.md

 # Introduction to Nodejs

-* Nodejs is JS run tint engine created by Ryan Dahl using Chrome V8 engine.
+* Nodejs is a JS run time engine created by Ryan Dahl using Chrome V8 engine.
 * Before Nodejs, The JS code was being executed in the browsers only.
 * All the browsers provide their own run time engine for JS.